cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

   * invariants
   * simulations
 * should event and gas services allow callers to replace the event manager and gas meter in the context?
+* should we allow a way for emitting typed events which aren't part of consensus?

 ## References